This article outlines the procedure to configure and use Retention Reports in Gainsight PX.

 Include or Exclude Incomplete Time Frames

 You can include or exclude the incomplete time frame of the most recent week or month, in the calculation of the Overall Week’s Percentage.
 The Include recent timeframe check box can be used to accomplish this task.
-The incomplete time frames are now included in calculation, only if this check box is selected.
+The incomplete time frames are now included in the calculation, only if this check box is selected.
 This enhancement provides you with more flexibility in the calculation of the Retention analysis report.